yongkanghe/ecp-k10/README.md

 ![image](https://f.hubspotusercontent30.net/hub/3855032/hubfs/Blog%20Images/HPE%20Ezmeral%20Container%20Platform/Blog-featured-hpe-ezmeral-kasten.png?width=720&name=Blog-featured-hpe-ezmeral-kasten.png)

-This script based automation allows you to build a ready-to-use Kasten K10 demo environment on a running HPE Ezmeral Container Platform on AWS Cloud.
-If you don't have a HPE ECP Cluster, you can watch the Youtube video below.
+This script based automation allows you to build a ready-to-use Kasten K10 demo environment on a running HPE Ezmeral Container Platform on AWS Cloud in 3 minutes.
+If you don't have a HPE ECP Cluster, you can watch the Youtube video and follow the guide to build a ECP cluster on AWS Cloud.
 Once the ECP Cluster is up running, you can proceed to the next steps.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/KUlH2o405oI/0.jpg)](https://www.youtube.com/watch?v=KUlH2o405oI)